Last Updated on 30/08/2025

 For ride-sharing apps, you’ll need:

-- Front-end development: There are two types of mobile applications: native applications, where you can use Swift for iOS app development Kotlin/Java for Android app development, and cross-application types, where you can use React Native or Flutter.
-If you’re looking to build a cross-platform app efficiently, it’s a great idea to hire React Native developer who can ensure smooth performance and feature integration.
+- Front-end development: There are two types of mobile applications: native applications, where you can use Swift for iOS app development and Kotlin/Java for Android app development, and cross-application types, where you can use React Native or Flutter.
+If you’re looking to build a cross-platform app efficiently, it’s a great idea to hire a React Native developer who can ensure smooth performance and feature integration.

 - Back-end development: The back-end handles the server logic, databases, and app integrations.
 For instance, in development, you can use Node.js, Ruby on Rails, or Python for server-side scripting and MongoDB or PostgreSQL for data storage.